© Ella Murtha

 The Tish Murtha archive is the gift that keeps giving and this project is my gift to my mam.
 The very last thing I can do for her as her daughter.

-I am having such a wonderful time doing this project and I am meeting some amazing people who are being introduced to me via my mam from beyond the grave.
-I hope that by doing this I am in some way making up for the sacrifices that Tish made for me career-wise when I came along and can make her proud.
+I'm having such a wonderful time doing this project and I am meeting some amazing people who are being introduced to me via my mam from beyond the grave.
+I hope that by doing this I am in some way making up for the sacrifices that Tish made for me career-wise when I came along, and that I can make her proud.